JathinShyam/Django-REST/README.md

 Now that you have Postman installed, you can use it to interact with the APIs you develop in this project, test endpoints, and make API development even more efficient.

+## Credits

+We would like to express our gratitude to [Scalar Academy](https://www.scalaracademy.com/) for their valuable contributions to this project.
+Scalar Academy offers comprehensive courses and resources on web development and programming, and their guidance has been instrumental in the development of this repository.

+We also want to thank the open-source community and the contributors who have made this project possible through their suggestions, bug reports, and code contributions.
+Your support and collaboration are greatly appreciated.

+- [Scalar Academy](https://www.scalaracademy.com/): For providing educational content and resources related to web development and programming.

+- Open Source Contributors: A big shout-out to all the developers who have helped make this project better through their contributions.

+If you have contributed to this project and your name is not listed, please let us know, and we'll be happy to include your name in the credits.

 ## Contributions